 The Rotary Club of Erina has interesting, informative and enjoyable guest speakers – sharing their passion and knowledge of their chosen occupation or interest.
 Click on the links to find out more about their projects.

-Recent guests have included:
+Guests have included:

 Dr. Marianne Jauncey – Medical Director, Uniting Sydney Medically Supervised Injecting Centre (Sydney MSIC)

 Dr Marianne Jauncey has been Medical Director of the Uniting MSIC since 2008.
 A public health physician, Marianne has worked in the drug and alcohol field since the late 1990s, including four years at the Kings Cross Kirketon Road Centre, providing specialist health care for injecting drug users, sex workers and youth at risk.